Board of Directors

 Miles was attracted to the READ Saskatoon organization due to its literacy programs.
 Miles is passionate about literacy as it is a critical part of lifelong learning and development for everyone.
 Strongly believing in the power of literacy and how it enables everyone to the best of their ability, he is very excited to give back to the community and support the organization.

 Heather Persson, Member at Large

-Heather Persson is the editor-in-chief of both the Saskatoon StarPhoenix and the Regina Leader-Post.
+Heather Persson is the Director of Research Profile and Impact at the University of Saskatchewan.
 A journalist for almost 25 years, she spent 11 years working in British Columbia before returning to her home province to take the helm of the Prince Albert Daily Herald.
 She has now been in Saskatoon for about a decade.
 An award-winning writer herself, Heather has led the StarPhoenix to the most National Newspaper Award nominations in its history.
 She also created the Raise A Writer program, which encourages people to explore their own personal stories and set goals through writing.

 Serving with an organization founded on literacy is a natural role for a writer like Heather.
 An admirer of the work of READ Saskatoon for many years, she is excited to get down to work after joining the board in 2017.